ccallawa/alyvix_doc/getting_started/windows_settings.rst

    |

-   Finally, exit Alyvix Editor using the :nobutton:`EXIT` button at the top.
+   Finally, save and exit Alyvix Editor using the :nobutton:`SAVE` and :nobutton:`EXIT` buttons at the top.